alisson-t-bucchi/selenium-python-webdriver/README.md

 # Selenium Project - Page Object Model (POM)

 This project uses the Page Object Model (POM) pattern for automated tests with Selenium.
 It was developed to test the [Stickerfy](https://stickerfy.herokuapp.com/) website and organizes test scenarios for different interactions on the site.
+Based in pytest framework tool, using fixtures to invoke conftest.py and with specific names for each test.

 ## Project Structure